Commitments and Contingencies

 Amounts represent future principal repayments and not the carrying value of each liability.
 See “Note 5 – Debt”.

 Facility leases and licenses including short-term leases.

-Certain premises are leased or licensed under agreements which expire at various dates through December 2028.
-Total rent expense, including short-term leases, amounted to approximately $3.2 million, $3.1 million, and $3.1 million, during the years ended December 31, 2022, 2021, and 2020, respectively.
+Certain premises are leased or licensed under agreements which expire at various dates through March 2034.
+For the three and six months ended June 30, 2023 and 2022, total rent expense, including short-term leases, amounted to approximately $0.8 million and $1.6 million, respectively.
 The Company recognizes an operating lease liability and a ROU asset for all leases, with the exception of short-term leases.
 The lease payments on short-term leases are recognized as rent expense on a straight-line basis.
 The discount rate applied to measure each ROU asset and lease liability is based on the Company’s incremental weighted average cost of debt.
 The Company considers the general economic environment and its credit rating and factors in various financing and asset specific adjustments to ensure the discount rate applied is appropriate to the intended use of the underlying lease.
 While some of the leases contained options to extend and terminate, it is not reasonably certain that either option will be utilized and therefore, only the payments in the initial term of the leases were included in the lease liability and ROU asset.

 The Company may, from time to time, be involved in litigation arising out of its operations in the normal course of business or otherwise.
 Furthermore, third parties may try to seek to impose liability on the Company in connection with the activities of its portfolio companies.
 While the outcome of any current legal proceedings cannot at this time be predicted with certainty, the Company does not expect any current matters will materially affect the Company’s financial condition or results of operations; however, there can be no assurance whether any pending legal proceedings will have a material adverse effect on the Company’s financial condition or results of operations in any future reporting period.